 Gibson was too stunned to speak.

-Carlton aimed the gun toward Blades’ back.
+Carlton aimed the shotgun toward Blades’ back.
 As soon as he did, the arm moved, and Carlton quickly pulled back.
 It only a twitch, but it shouldn’t have even done that; he’d taken out the brain stem, which should have had him down permanently.
 The body began pushing itself up, a nauseating cracking noise emanating from the gap in the skull.
 Blood seemed to pour into the wound, filling the gap and solidifying into a darkened mass.
-The edge of the wound began to swell and press against the dried blood, which in turn crumbled away, and as Blades staggered to his feet, a new face began to form, more twisted than the one before.
+The edge of the wound began to swell and press against the dried blood, which in turn crumbled away, and as Blades staggered to his feet, a new face began to form, a twisted and furrowed sneer accentuated by a great gap in his teeth, a lopsided eye and a ghastly crevice in the top of his head.

 “That was unpleasant,” Blades said, bending down to retrieve his sword.
 “But thankfully, I’ve been given a gift to compensate for your group’s… violent tendencies.”

 Gibson reached down for his radio, only for Roderigo’s hand to grab his wrist.
-The intensity in Roderigo’s grip told Gibson everything–this was a little above the Chief’s pay grade, and calling for backup would most likely get his officers killed.
+The intensity in Roderigo’s grip told Gibson everything–this was a little above the Chief’s pay grade, and calling for backup would only result in getting his officers killed.

 “About time you showed up!”
 Andy shouted, stumbling toward his ally.
 “These assholes were going to kill me!”